-- Big Damn Kiss: Jack kissing both Rose and the Doctor goodbye — this was the first time that the Doctor had an on-screen kiss with a man (he previously had one in the novels), and only his second on-screen kiss ever.
-The Doctor and Rose have one at the end because he needs to pull the Time Vortex out of her before it kills her.
+Big Damn Kiss: Jack kissing both Rose and the Doctor goodbye — this was the first time that the Doctor had an on-screen kiss with a man (he previously had one in the novels), and only his second on-screen kiss ever.
+The Doctor and Rose later have one at the end because he needs to pull the Time Vortex out of her before it kills her.

-- Big "SHUT UP!": "I think you're forgetting something.
+> - Big "SHUT UP!": "I think you're forgetting something.
 I'm the Doctor, and if there's one thing I can do it's talk.
 I've got five billion languages and you haven't got one way of stopping me, so if anybody's going to shut up, IT'S YOU!!"
 [Gives the Daleks a volcanic Death Glare; they back away in fear]